huydo862003/sqlingo.js/CONVENTION.md

 ### `None` to `undefined`

-Python's `None` maps to `undefined` in TypeScript.
+In our convention, Python's `None` is mapped to `undefined` in TypeScript.

 SQLGlot sometimes explicitly passes `None` to override a default parameter.
 In TypeScript, passing `undefined` will fall back to the default value, which is a different behavior.
 You must explicitly pass a falsy value (e.g., `null` or `false`) in these cases to replicate the Python behavior.

 > Note: Using `null` instead of `undefined` for explicit "no value" cases may be cleaner and avoids this pitfall.
-This is an open question.
+However, this is currently just a consideration, as I hate `null`s because it can be a source of inconsitencies when no proper convention is put out.

 ### Metaclasses as `@cache` Static Getters